Richard Chung-yiu Yeung, Science Teacher, Carmel Holy Word Secondary School, Hong Kong

 Drone-based Interdisciplinary Learning & Entrepreneurship Education

-The interdisciplinary programme comprised two phases, namely Knowledge Developing Phase and Engineering Problem-solving Phase.
+The programme lasted 10 months and comprised two phases, namely the Knowledge Developing Phase and Engineering Problem-solving Phase.

-The 36-hour Phase One covered six experiential learning modules designed to achieve three levels of objectives based on Bloom’s taxonomy of cognitive domains:
+The 36-hour Phase One covered six experiential learning modules:

-The 12-hour Phase Two consisted of a series of engineering tasks during which students developed a drone-assisted water sampling system to collect water samples from Clear Water Bay and Lam Tsuen River.
+The 12-hour Phase Two consisted of a series of engineering tasks during which students developed a drone-assisted water sampling system to collect water samples from rivers and coastal areas.
 Measuring water samples’ hardness, total dissolved solids and nitrate nitrogen content would then reveal the extent of pollution in the waterbodies concerned.